cjescudero/AI_Petproyects/README.md

 ## License

-This project is licensed under the [license name].
+This project is licensed under the MIT License.
 See the `LICENSE` file for more details.